 Watch Your Back

-In his Mindworks M7 guided meditation series, mindfulness mensch Bart Mendel suggests that you should “Sit with your back straight, hands on your thighs, shoulders back so you open your chest, eyes open gazing slightly down, breathing normally.”
+In his Mindworks M7 guided meditation series, mindfulness teacher Bart Mendel explains how you should sit for meditation: “Keep your back straight, hands on your thighs, shoulders back so you open your chest, eyes open gazing slightly down, breathing normally.”

 Indeed, your back should be as straight as it comfortably can be.
 Some instructions suggest that you imagine taking hold of some hair towards the back of your scalp and pull it upwards as if a gentle giant were helping straightening your posture (if you have enough hair, that is) from above.
 See what it feels like to be aligned.